-John F. Kennedy Hyannis Museum is a multimedia exhibit designed to open a window to the days JFK spent on Cape Cod.
-For 2018 the Museum is planning a major centennial exhibit, “Creating Camelot: The Kennedy Photography of Jacques Lowe,” The exhibit features intimate, behind-the-scenes images of John F. Kennedy, his wife, Jacqueline, and their children, Caroline and John, taken by Kennedy’s personal photographer.
+Internship for Summer 2020 John F. Kennedy Hyannis Museum is a multimedia exhibit designed to open a window to the days JFK spent on Cape Cod.
+For 2020 the Museum has a major centennial exhibit, “Creating Camelot: The Kennedy Photography of Jacques Lowe,” The exhibit features intimate, behind-the-scenes images of John F. Kennedy, his wife, Jacqueline, and their children, Caroline and John, taken by Kennedy’s personal photographer.
 It will open in June.

 The Museum is looking to hire part-time interns with research, writing skills, web skills, comfortable speaking in public and interest in history and graphic design.
 Interns must have hardworking ethics, creative ideas and the drive to accomplish their goals.
 These positions are for an undergraduate looking for an experience in a busy museum.
 A major in History, Art History, Design or Museum Studies is a plus.
 The hours will be up to 15 hours a week and are flexible.
 Unfortunately, we cannot offer a salary, but we do offer a wonderful opportunity to develop skills in a not-for-profit development work.
 The Museum has an excellent reputation, and potential employers will find the experience of great interest.
 Interested candidates should send cover letter and resume to firstname.lastname@example.org